matlab-deep-learning/Seven-Segment-Digit-Recognition/README.md

 ---------------------------------------
 The text detection network helps in isolating seven segment text in the image and give bounding boxes (or region of interest) as [x, y, w, h].
 For more information about text detection refer to [Text Detection using Deep Learning](https://github.com/matlab-deep-learning/Text-Detection-using-Deep-Learning) GitHub repository.

-For text recognition, a custom OCR language model is trained for recognizing seven-segment digits using the [OCR Trainer app](https://in.mathworks.com/help/vision/ref/ocrtrainer-app.html#:~:text=The%20OCR%20Trainer%20app%20allows%20you%20to%20label,the%20app%20icon.%20MATLAB%20command%20prompt%3A%20Enter%20ocrTrainer.).
+For digit recognition, a custom OCR language model is trained for recognizing seven-segment digits using the [OCR Trainer app](https://in.mathworks.com/help/vision/ref/ocrtrainer-app.html#:~:text=The%20OCR%20Trainer%20app%20allows%20you%20to%20label,the%20app%20icon.%20MATLAB%20command%20prompt%3A%20Enter%20ocrTrainer.).
 For more information about training OCR on custom data, see [Train Optical Character Recognition for Custom Fonts](https://www.mathworks.com/help/vision/ug/train-optical-character-recognition-for-custom-fonts.html).

 **Note:** To improve OCR results, see [Troubleshoot ocr Function Results](https://in.mathworks.com/help/vision/ug/troubleshoot-ocr-function-results.html).